hongha1412/ai-model-trainer/README.md

 # AI Model Server

-A Python Flask server providing OpenAI-compatible API endpoints for custom T5 model inference with a modern web interface for model management.
+A Python Flask server providing OpenAI-compatible API endpoints for custom machine learning model inference, designed to support advanced AI workflows with a modern web interface for model management, configuration, and training.

 ![AI Model Server Logo](frontend/public/favicon.svg)

 ## Overview

-The AI Model Server provides an interface for managing and running inference on custom language models with an API that's compatible with OpenAI's standard.
+The AI Model Server provides a flexible platform for managing, training, and running inference on custom language models with an API that's compatible with OpenAI's standard.
 This allows for seamless integration with tools and libraries that already support OpenAI's API format.

 Key Features:
 - OpenAI-compatible API endpoints for model inference
-- Support for multiple model types (T5, GPT-2, with more planned)
+- Support for multiple model types with extensible architecture
+- Model training capabilities with various learning approaches
+- Dataset management for training workflows
+- HuggingFace model integration
-- Modern Vue.js-based frontend for model management
+- Modern Vue.js-based frontend with TypeScript
 - API documentation with interactive interface
-- Simple model configuration system
+- Comprehensive model configuration system
+- SafeTensor model file support

 ## Prerequisites